yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 languages in which the [client libraries](https://docs.microsoft.com/en-us/azure/kusto/api/){:target="_blank"}  are available.

-Looking at the [NYC Taxi & Limousine Commission's site](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page){:target="_blank"}, it's easy to dynamically build a list of URLs for these CSV files, and have them ingested from Amazon S3, where they were made available.
+Looking at the [NYC Taxi & Limousine Commission's site](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page){:target="_blank"}, it's easy to dynamically build a list of URLs for these CSV files, and have them ingested from **Amazon S3**, where they were made available.

 For the purpose of this ingestion I used: